Frequently Asked Questions

 A Good Faith Estimate (GFE) is a document that provides you with a clear breakdown of the expected costs of your therapy sessions.
 It is part of the No Surprises Act, designed to help clients better understand and plan for the financial aspects of their care.
 Learn more here.

-Where do you offer therapy?
+Where do you offer therapy and assessments?

 What is your cancellation policy?